-You have a number of options to create with Gel-A-Peel, obviously you can just go freehand if you are arty and have a steady hand, it’s a bit like icing a cake.
-There are 5 gel tips in the pack, 3 round tips which can create a beaded effect, a solid line or freehand shapes like flowers, a star tip, a rake tip which creates a shell type ribbon effect.
-You can put the tip off a tube you were using onto a new tube and draw, gradually the colour will blend from one colour into a new colour for a pretty effect.
+You have a number of options to create with Gel-A-Peel, obviously, you can just go freehand if you are arty and have a steady hand, it’s a bit like icing a cake.
+There are 5 gel tips in the pack, 3 round tips which can create a beaded effect, a solid line or freehand shapes like flowers, a star tip, a raked tip which creates a shell type ribbon effect.
+You can put the tip-off a tube you were using onto a new tube and draw, gradually the colour will blend from one colour into a new colour for a pretty effect.

 Peeling your designs